LpCodes/Moving-WSL-Distribution-to-Another-Drive/Readme.md

    wsl --unregister Ubuntu-22.04
    ```

-Here is an expanded and clearer explanation for the "Import the WSL installation to a new location" section:

----

 ### 4. **Import the WSL Installation to a New Location**

 To move the exported WSL distribution to a new folder, you need to import the `.tar` file created in the previous step.
 When you import a distribution, it can be set to either WSL version 1 or version 2.
 By default, if no version is specified, it may import as version 1.
 To explicitly ensure that it is imported as WSL version 2, you should use the `--version` flag.